ethitter/Automatically-Paginate-Posts/README.md

 The plugin's options are added to the built-in **Reading** settings page in WordPress.

 ### Can I disable the plugin's functionality for specific posts, pages, or custom post type objects? ###
-Yes, the plugin adds a metabox to individual items in supported post types that allows the autopaging to be disabled on a per-post basis.
+Yes, the plugin adds a metabox (Classic Editor) and a sidebar component (Block Editor) to individual items in supported post types that allows the autopaging to be disabled on a per-post basis.

 ### How can I add support for my custom post type? ###
 Navigate to Settings > Reading in WP Admin to enable this plugin for your custom post type.